 Or try making it yourself: 5 Mistakes to Avoid When Making Blender Mayo

 Bacon just may be everyone's favorite part of a BLT.
 Again, go for quality here.
 Thick-cut from the deli counter is lovely if you can find it — Whole Foods carries it.
 Cook it according to your preferred method until crispy.
 I love cooking it in the oven, as it's the least messy method, but the stovetop, microwave, and even the grill will do the trick.

 Read more: How to Cook Bacon: Three Easy Methods

 I believe large, soft leaves of romaine or butter lettuce are superior here, although I know there are others who swear by iceberg.
 I like the green flavor that the prior impart, rather than the watery crunch of the latter.
 Make sure the lettuce is fresh and nowhere near limp.
 If you can get it from the farmers market, even better.

 Here is what makes a summer BLT different from all the rest.
 Tomatoes are at their sweetest and juiciest at this very moment, which means they should be consumed by the bucketful.
 Go for hefty beefsteak or heirloom tomatoes and slice them thick.

 How to Stack and Slice

-After the swipe of mayo, I like to stack the ingredients as follows: bacon, followed by tomato, then lettuce, before finishing with the second mayo-swiped slice of bread.
+After the swipe of mayo, I like to stack the ingredients as follows: bacon, tomato, lettuce, before finishing with the second mayo-swiped slice of bread.
 This way the tomato doesn't cause the bread to get soggy.
 I also prefer to slice my BLT on the diagonal because it tastes better this way — it's science.

 A Note on Additions